conan-io/conan/test/README.md

 ## Running tests locally

-If you want to run the Coman test suite locally, please check the [README on the front page](https://github.com/conan-io/conan#running-the-tests).
+If you want to run the Conan test suite locally, please check the [README on the front page](https://github.com/conan-io/conan#running-the-tests).